teiResa/teiResa/README.md

 I am currently working on 30 days of drawing daily.
 I might keep going with it to 100 days like ïdid with the drinking streak.
 Non-drinking, but I should probab ly calculate whether I have passed 100 days yet.
 For not drinking any alcohol, I am at 201.
 Crazy.

 I started in October, it's now the 19th of December, but I am still drawing daily.
 I plan to finish this sketchbook by Lunar New Years or Valentines day.
 Maybe by a month after opening it.

+2024-07-06 Health tests results hyperfocus day.
+Taking a rest and i'll work in a bit.
+Just committing to beat midnight.
+I did review earlier, so it's okay.
 -->